ash/raku-course/essentials/strings/exercises/hello-concatenation/solution/index.md

 ## Comments

-Compare the program with [the previous variant](../../../../scalar-variables/exercises/greet-a-person/solution) where we passed three strings to the the `say` routine:
+Compare the program with [the previous variant](../../../../scalar-variables/exercises/greet-a-person/solution) where we passed three strings to the `say` routine:

 ```raku
 say 'Hello, ', $name, '!';